-Note that no camping or day-use facilities are provided in this park.
+- No camping or day-use facilities are provided in this park.

 Nature and Culture

-- History - The park was created as a result of recommendations made in the Kamloops Land and Resources Management Plan.
+- History: The park was created as a result of recommendations made in the Kamloops Land and Resources Management Plan.
 It was established July 23, 1997.

-- Cultural Heritage - Reserves belonging to the Nlaka’pamux (“people of the canyon”) First Nations are north of the park and across the river.
+- Cultural Heritage: Reserves belonging to the Nlaka’pamux (“people of the canyon”) First Nations are north of the park and across the river.
 The river is the site of activities that are very important to the First Nations’ culture.

-- Conservation - The park contains cottonwood, willow and underbrush which provides valuable wildlife habitat.
+- Conservation: The park contains cottonwood, willow and underbrush which provides valuable wildlife habitat.
 The rivers edge and shallow side channel provide valuable riparian habitat.
 The park also contains sage/grassland terraces above the river.